DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 ### Creating a scatterplot

-In this section we will create a simple scatterplot and then ask you to create one on your own.
-First we will recreate the scatterplot seen in Figure \@ref(fig:pov1-fig).
-This figure uses the `county_tidy` data set.
+In this section, we will create a simple scatterplot and then ask you to create one on your own.
+First, we will recreate the scatterplot seen in Figure \@ref(fig:pov1-fig).
+This figure uses the `county_subset` data set.

 Here are two questions: